Frame-Voyager: Learning to Query Frames for Video Large Language Models: Experiments

 Among the models with LLMs of 8B parameters or fewer, \name achieves the best overall performance.
 On the Video-MME benchmark (without subtitles), it outperforms the vanilla VILA-8B by $3.0\%$, with a notable $3.6\%$ gain on long videos.
 Remarkably, \name, using only $8$ frames as input into VILA, surpasses the VILA variant LongVILA, which utilizes $128$ and $256$ frames and requires additional training and system design.
 LongVILA improves its performance by inputting more frames, while \name improves through querying more informative frame combinations, without changing the frame length limits of VILA. \name outperforms LongVILA even on extremely long videos (average $41$ minutes).
 This suggests that simply increasing the input number of frames may not always lead to better performance, since incorporating more frames might introduce noises and irrelevant information.
 More frames also reduce computing efficiency.
 Besides, among the larger Video-LLMs (with 8$\!\times$\!7B and 34B LLM backbones), \name consistently brings notable improvements over the vanilla VILA and other state-of-the-art models.
 These results highlight the importance of selecting and utilizing the optimal information from video for efficient video understanding.
 Last but not least, VILA-8B and VILA-40B employ distinct vision encoders and LLM backbones, as outlined in Section~\ref{sec:exp:setting}.
 Thus, the consistent performance improvements indicate that \name functions as a plug-and-play module compatible with different Video-LLM architectures.
+Results on additional benchmarks (MVBench~\citep{li2024mvbench}, STAR~\citep{wu2star}, and EgoSchema~\citep{mangalam2023egoschema}) can be found in Appendix~\ref{appendix:more_benchmark}.

 \textbf{Research Question (RQ) 1: How does \name compare to other frame extraction methods?}